Lucknow–New Delhi Tejas Express: Other facilities

-IRCTC, the operator of this train announced that in Indian rail history for the first time ever passengers will be compensated for the delay of the train. ₹100 will be paid to the passengers if the delay is over one hour while ₹250 will be paid for delays over two hours.
-Alongside a slew of offers like free travel insurance worth ₹25 lakh and on-board infotainment services, doorstep baggage collection and local food are provided.
-But no Tatkal quota will be available for this train.
+IRCTC, the operator of this train, announced that in Indian rail history for the first time ever, passengers will be compensated for delays. ₹100 will be paid to passengers if the delay is over one hour, and ₹250 will be paid for delays over two hours.

+Alongside a slew of offers like free travel insurance worth ₹25 lakh and on-board infotainment services, doorstep baggage collection and local food are provided, but no Tatkal quota will be available for this train.

 Profitability

-The train, on its first month of run, with an average occupancy of 80–85%, has made a profit of ₹70 lakh, while earning a revenue of nearly ₹3.70 crore through its ticket sale.
-IRCTC, the public operator spent an average of nearly ₹14 lakh per day to run the train, earned around ₹17.50 lakh daily from passenger fares.
+The train, in its first month of run, with an average occupancy of 80–85%, made a profit of ₹70 lakh, while earning a revenue of nearly ₹3.70 crore through ticket sale.s IRCTC, the public operator, spent an average of nearly ₹14 lakh per day to run the train, and earned around ₹17.50 lakh daily from passenger fares.